Cisplatin/Krypton/README.md

 # Krypton
 An implementation of some cryptographic standards written in C. Currently availible standards are the One Time Pad, the RC4 stream cipher, and the Data Encryption Standard (DES).

+Krypton should not be used for security purposes.
+Many constructions implemented in Krypton have been openly broken for many years, such as DES and RC4, both of which contain inherent security flaws.
+Moreover, there are many attacks (such as hardware attacks) that were not accounted for during the designing of Krypton.

 ## Example
 Following is an example of an implementation of the RC4 stream cipher: